aersosi/aersosi.com/README.md

 - Full redesign
 - Added light/dark mode
 - Added navigation
-- Added blog and content collections
+- Added articles and content collections
 ## This update includes:
  Added Image component from Astro
   The Astro Image component is coming back to the themes